Arizona’s Corporate Low-Income Tuition Tax Credit Program

-- Student Eligibility: families must meet a state defined financial need metric and one other qualifier (kindergarten student, transfer student from a public school, prior recipient of an individual tax credit award or corporate award, or a military dependent.)
+- Student Eligibility: Students with low to modest household income are only eligible for participation.
+Families must meet a state defined financial need metric and one other qualifier (kindergarten student, transfer student from a public school, prior recipient of an individual tax credit award or corporate award, or a military dependent.)

 - Tuition awards are only made as funding is available.